-On the first line the density (with units) is defined by d=material density umits and is separated by a semi-colon from the number of constituents in the material defined by n=number of e1emee1mits2.
+On the first line the density (with units) is defined by d=material density units and is separated by a semi-colon from the number of constituents in the material defined by n=number of elements.
 If the optional material form parameter is used it is also separated by a semi-colon.
 The available forms are gas, liquid, and solid.
-On the second line the individual elements and their abundances are defined by e1mits2mits2mits3mits3mits4mits6mits6mits6mits6mits6mits6mits6mits6mits8mits9
+On the second line the individual elements and their abundances are defined by +el: name=name of the element; n=number of atoms.
+If the name of the element and the material are the same, the element name can be defined by +el: name=auto command.